1000 Best Middle Grade Books

-Lastly, MG differs quite a bit from young adult (YA) fiction books in themes, topics, reading level, language, and word count.
+Lastly, middle grade books differ quite a bit from young adult (YA) fiction books in themes, topics, reading level, language, and word count.
 YA books are meant for teenagers ages 13 and up because they often tackle mature issues like relationships, drugs, sexuality, or violence.
 In other words, content that is not appropriate for younger children.
 I find these YA topics more often in contemporary/realistic fiction than fantasy, so if you have a young advanced reader who wants to read a YA book, often the fantasy or science fiction is a better choice than a romance or realistic novel.
 Not always, of course.

 What makes a great middle grade book?

 The best middle grade books are about relatable themes and topics to middle schoolers and kids in upper elementary grades such as the ones listed above.
 (Friendship, family, belonging, racism, bullying, identity, and so forth.)

 In addition, good middle grade literature for kids must have memorable characters, emotional resonance, compelling and interesting storylines, excellent writing, perfect pacing, a strong voice, and diversity that reflects the world around us.